 of African American churches have installed pastoral leadership.

 We are committed to listening to our community of faith.
 If you missed one of our Virtual Town Halls, please watch a video recording.

 Season of rebuilding: A report

-As the season of rebuilding got underway, Board of Pensions leaders gathered with over 200 mid council, congregational, and pastoral leaders in Denver and Atlanta to discuss the initiative.
-Following these gatherings, we shared a report to update the wider denomination on this important effort to assess and redesign the Benefits Plan to better meet the needs of local congregations.
+As the season of rebuilding got underway, Board of Pensions leaders gathered with over 200 mid council, congregational, and pastoral leaders in Denver and Atlanta to discuss the initiative in 2023.
+We shared a report to update the wider denomination on this important effort to assess and redesign the Benefits Plan to better meet the needs of local congregations.